Continuous-variable quantum communication

 \section{Continuous-variable quantum key distribution}

-The idea to use quadrature observables measured by homodyne detection for QKD was first stated in~\cite{Ralph1999} using simple binary encoding and analyzed in terms of the quantum bit error rate (QBER) introduced by an eavesdropper while intercepting the key bits.
-While using coherent signal states was shown inefficient within this framework, the EPR correlations obtained by coupling two displaced squeezed states, subsequently sent to the remote trusted party after a random time delay on one of the beams, can be advantageous in protecting the key bits against practical attacks, resulting in higher QBER for each intercepted bit.
-The use of modulated single-mode squeezed vacuum states for CV-QKD was suggested in~\cite{Hillery2000} to overcome the vulnerability of the binary-encoded coherent-state protocol to practical attacks such as the beam splitting or intercept-resend attack, when an eavesdropper measures the incoming signal and then re-sends the modulated signal according to the measured results.
-The security of the scheme was generalized in~\cite{Gottesman2001} using quantum error-correcting codes for encoding qubits in the infinite-dimensional Hilbert space of the CV quantum systems.
-The possibility of using entangled CV states prepared using modulated coherent states entering a nondegenerate parametric amplifier and measured separately by the trusted parties for binary CV-QKD was discussed in~\cite{Reid2000} considering practical eavesdropping attacks.
+The idea to use quadrature observables measured by homodyne detection for QKD was first stated by~\cite{Ralph1999} using simple binary encoding and analyzed in terms of the quantum bit error rate (QBER) introduced by an eavesdropper during the interception of the key bits.
+While the use coherent signal states was shown to be inefficient within this framework, the EPR correlations obtained by coupling two displaced squeezed states, subsequently sent to the remote trusted party after a random time delay on one of the beams, can be advantageous in protecting the key bits against practical attacks, resulting in higher QBER for each intercepted bit.
+The use of modulated single-mode squeezed vacuum states for CV QKD was suggested by~\cite{Hillery2000} as a means of overcoming the vulnerability of the binary-encoded coherent-state protocol to practical attacks such as the beam-splitting or intercept-resend attack, when an eavesdropper measures the incoming signal and then resends the modulated signal according to the measured results.
+The security of the scheme was generalized by~\cite{Gottesman2001} using quantum error-correcting codes for encoding qubits in the infinite-dimensional Hilbert space of the CV quantum systems.
+The possibility of using entangled CV states prepared using modulated coherent states entering a nondegenerate parametric amplifier and measured separately via the trusted parties for binary CV QKD was discussed by~\cite{Reid2000} where practical eavesdropping attacks where considered.